UKFELs/Puffin/BUILD.md

 `export PATH=/usr/include/hdf5/openmpi:$PATH`

-Grab Puffin from Github:
+Grab Puffin from Github (`path/to/Puffin` in the below command is the location you want the files placed.):

 `git clone git@github.com:UKFELs/Puffin.git path/to/Puffin`

-`path/to/Puffin` in the above cammand is the location you want the files placed.

 Then, run CMake to find the libraries and create the Makefile (note that `path/to/desired/puffin/install` is the location you want the Puffin build